OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 A receiver SHOULD support both active and passive modes by first checking whether the caller of `receiveMessage` is a known gateway, and if so assuming it is one operating in active mode and thus that the message is valid; otherwise, the receiver must validate the message against a known gateway.

+### TBD

+- Attribute support detection.
+- How to "reply" to a message?
+Duplex gateway?
+Getter for reverse gateway address?
+Necessary for some applications, e.g., recovery from token bridging failure?

 ## Rationale

 TBD